mavas/hackerrank/README.md

 Everything is in Python 3.8+, and each file has test cases at the very bottom.

+# Solutions

+- Insert a node into a sorted, doubly-linked list.

 # More information

 After recently traveling back to the HackerRank web site, I noticed that while